 - SOAP AND WATER When washing the boat, also wash down the Hydrovane with fresh water. - WD40 At least once a year the whole of the unit, including castings, should be cleaned well with fresh water and soap.
-When dry, the unit, again including castings, should be thoroughly sprayed with a light aerosol oil such as WD40. - SPRAY CASTINGS WITH CORROSION INHIBITOR The gray metal aluminum casting could use periodic spraying with a corrosion inhibitor, especially the brackets as they are closer to the water - ➤ Lanocote used on all bore hole during assembly - CorrosionX - ➤ T-9 - ➤ LPS3 - > many more, use your favorite. - DO NOT GREASE ANYTHING!
-EVERY JOINT SHOULD RATTLE If any of the axels, shafts, or bearings are removed for cleaning or adjustment (although no reason to do such), the unit should be reassembled so that there is a slight but noticeable end play between the moving parts.
-The Hydrovane is designed to 'rattle' so, do not re-set those joints to remove the 'rattle' or 'looseness'.
-The purpose of the loose joint is twofold: - > There must be room for a delay in the transition from a course change in one direction to a course change in the opposite direction.
-Otherwise, the system would be 'on' all the time another type of 'over steering'. - > The joints need space to accommodate salt and dirt build-up.
-Otherwise a tight system soon becomes too tight causing unnecessary friction.
+When dry, the unit, again including castings, should be thoroughly sprayed with a light aerosol oil such as WD40. - SPRAY CASTINGS WITH CORROSION INHIBITOR The gray metal aluminum casting could use periodic spraying with a corrosion inhibitor, especially the brackets as they are closer to the water - CorrosionX - ➤ T-9 - ► LPS3 - Warning: DO NOT GREASE ANYTHING!
+Every joint should rattle.

+If any of the axels, shafts, or bearings are removed for cleaning or adjustment (although no reason to do such), the unit should be reassembled so that there is a slight but noticeable end play between the moving parts.
+As mentioned before, the Hydrovane is designed to 'rattle' - so, do not re-set those joints to remove the 'rattle' or 'looseness'.